Simplified vs. Traditional Chinese: How They Differ and Which You Should Learn

-The Chinese language has two official writing systems: simplified and traditional Chinese.
+The Chinese language has two official writing systems: simplified Chinese and traditional Chinese.

-But what’s the difference between traditional and simplified Chinese?
+But what’s the difference?
 Which is more common?
-Where in the world are the two used?
+Where are they used?

 And which should you learn?

-We’ll cover these answers and more in this ultimate guide to traditional vs. simplified Chinese.
+We’ll cover these answers and more in this complete guide to simplified vs. traditional Chinese.

-Note: Chinese words in this article will be written as “simplified/traditional,” then accompanied by the pinyin and meaning. e.g. 中国 / 中國 (zhōng guó) — China.
+Note that Chinese words in this article will be written as “simplified/traditional,” then accompanied by the pronunciation and meaning, as in: 中国 / 中國 (zhōng guó) — China.
 Characters that are the same in both forms will only appear once.